 Healthy deviled eggs are made with thick, creamy Greek yogurt instead of mayonnaise.
 They are well seasoned, mildly spicy, creamy and delicious!

 I make these healthy deviled eggs with Greek yogurt instead of mayonnaise.
-They are wonderfully creamy and delicious – one of my favorite healthy appetizers.
+They are wonderfully creamy and delicious.
+In fact, they are one of my favorite healthy appetizers.

 The ingredients you’ll need

 You’ll only need a few simple ingredients to make this tasty and nutritious appetizer.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 Hard-boiled eggs: You’ll want the yolks well-cooked.
 So if using this guide for how to make hard-boiled eggs, leave the eggs in the hot water for 12 minutes.